mactul/powermake/tutorials/05-configuration-and-crosscompilation/README.md

 You will have two choices, the compiler type and the compiler path.

+> [!NOTE]
-The compiler type is here to tell PowerMake what does the compiler command line syntax looks like.
+> The compiler type is here to tell PowerMake what does the compiler command line syntax looks like.
 For example, `i386-elf-gcc` has the same command line syntax as `gcc`.

-> [!TIP]
+>
-> On some systems like macOS, gcc is in fact clang and PowerMake is not able to detect that automatically.
-That's no big deal because GCC and Clang have very similar syntax, but this might create small inconveniences with advanced flags translation.
-> On these systems, it might be a good idea to set the C compiler type to clang in the global config.
-> Don't set the compiler path though, just setting the compiler type will give you way fewer annoyances when you will try to change the compiler.
+> Most of the time, PowerMake will detect the type based on the path (it will be the case for `i386-elf-gcc`), but it may be required for a tool like `emcc`.

 Try to change the C Compiler.